1996 Bedok Reservoir flat murder: Appeal and execution

 Initially, after Jimmy Chua's trial, his family members were hesitant over whether or not to file an appeal against Chua's death sentence.
 Later, they made a public apology to Chua's eldest brother and went ahead with Chua's appeal.
 It was reported that Chua's eldest brother only received news of his wife's death after Chua was sentenced to death, and with distraught, he could not accept the news of his wife's murder.

 After hearing the appeal, Chief Justice Yong Pung How and two other judges dismissed the appeal on 9 February 1998, and their judgement was released on 3 March 1998.
 The judges agreed that Chua was not suffering from any abnormality of mind during the course of the killing, and he had the ability to regain control of himself even if he did hear voices in his mind telling him to kill Neo Lam Lye and the nephew.
 Chief Justice Yong commented that Chua was not mad, but in essence a "bad" person for having inflicted such a malicious and sadistic attack on a defenceless young boy and the boy's own mother for the sake of covering up his illicit affair.

 The three judges also emphasised on using the three-tier test to determine whether a person was indeed suffering diminished responsibility, which consist of the "abnormality of mind" limb, "cause" limb and "substantial impairment" limb, and having applied the test, they decided that in the aftermath of the killing, Chua had the consciousness of tying up the victim, disposing of his bloodstained clothes, looking for his keys to open the door and putting on his army boots before running etc., which were signs of Chua's mind being "not substantially impaired as to absolve him of mental responsibility for his foul crime."
 For these above reasons, the appeal of Jimmy Chua was thereby rejected.

 Amnesty International received news of the dismissal of Chua's appeal, and in April 1998, they appealed to the Government of Singapore for clemency on behalf of Chua.
 They cited Chua's remorse and the fact his family forgave him as factors to commute Chua's sentence to life imprisonment, and it was slated that the deadline for Chua to submit his clemency petition was on 23 May 1998.
-Despite the international plea, 27-year-old Jimmy Chua Hwa Soon was eventually hanged sometime in 1998.
-Chua's father told a Chinese newspaper on 8 June 1998 after his son's execution that his son was still a "good person" at heart despite his crime.
+Despite the international plea, 27-year-old Jimmy Chua Hwa Soon was eventually hanged in 1998.